WilliamJin123/AgnoCode/README.md

 ### Model Agnosticism
 - Support for any OpenAI API-adhering models
-- Rate limiting
 - Multi API key cycling support (with limits tracking)
 - Support for ALL hyperparameters (top p, temperature, max_tokens, freq_penalty, etc.)
 - Config profiles for model presets and all options in general (ex. for zai-glm-4.6, temperature: 0.6 and max_completion_tokens: 5000)

 ### Dynamic Knowledge
 - Dynamic knowledge graph for projects / directories using Graphiti + FalkorDB (handled by an ingestion agent and a query agent)
-- Custom GUI for knowledge graph within the app
+- [Script to check for hallucinations](https://github.com/coleam00/mcp-crawl4ai-rag/tree/main/knowledge_graphs) using the knowledge graph
 - Code Indexing for faster, better retrieval (investigate [KotaDB: Code Intelligence Engine](https://github.com/jayminwest/kotadb))
 - Leverage LSP, other useful tools?
 [Serena: Coding Agent Toolkit](https://www.reddit.com/r/agno/s/oMaE1A5zqa)